 The immune system is the body's natural defense system that helps fight infections.
-The organs of the immune system include:
+The immune system includes the following.

-- The tonsils, which are on either side of the throat at the back of the throat.
-The tonsils help make antibodies that fight infections.
+These are on either side of the back of the throat.
+The tonsils help make antibodies.

-- Thymus gland, which is found in the upper chest at the bottom of the neck, behind the breastbone.
-The thymus helps make antibodies that fight infection.
+This is found in the upper chest at the bottom of the neck, behind the breastbone.
+The thymus also helps make antibodies.

-- Bone marrow, which is found mainly inside the long bones, vertebrae, and pelvic bones of the body.
+This is soft tissue that is found mainly inside the long bones of the arms and legs, the vertebrae, and the pelvic bones.
 The marrow makes white blood cells that destroy bacteria, viruses, and other organisms that cause infection.

-- Spleen, which is found in the upper left side of the abdomen.
-The spleen supports the immune system by helping it to recognize bacteria and other foreign substances and destroying them.
+This organ is found in the upper left side of the abdomen.
+It filters the blood by removing old or damaged blood cells and platelets.
+The spleen helps the immune system by destroying bacteria and other foreign substances.